Athaodam/Adventures-with-Ayahuasca/README.md

 <param ve-knightlab-timeline="" source="1uQHhaag3mNkvi1O-p56_BTkNnA16dXGOsw3aIazunnw" font="Lustria-Lato" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="650">

 Jesuits overseeing <span ve-entity title="Mainas missions" eid="Q7125152">missions in the Amazon</span> in the eighteenth century were among the first Europeans to explicitly mention ayahuasca (or _marari_) as a substance for ritual and medicinal purposes.
 While their main goal was to Christianize peripheral regions, most Jesuits had secular concerns about the use of <span data-click-image-zoomto="2|178,956,586,471">ayahuasca</span>.[^ref16] Missionaries like Pablo Maroni found it difficult to prove whether spiritual leaders had a pact with the devil but were concerned about the divinatory purposes of ayahuasca.
-In their view, spiritual leaders (usually referred to as sorcerers) were only tricking and deceiving people in their community.
+In their view, spiritual leaders (usually referred to as sorcerers) were only tricking and deceiving people in their community.[^ref17]

 <param ve-image
        manifest="https://www.wdl.org/en/item/1137/manifest"